odoopbx/docs/administration/server.rst

 ===============
 Buttons
 =======
-* **Minion and Asterisk ping** - to check the connection between Odoo and Asterisk use the following buttons:
+* **Test and Asterisk ping** - to check the connection between Odoo and Asterisk use these buttons.
 * **Console** - open WEB console in a separate browser tab.
 Make sure that your browser settings do not block new tabs.
 * **Upload .conf files** - send the .conf files to the Asterisk server from Odoo.
 All existing on Asterisk .conf files will be overwritten.
 * **Download .conf files** - download the .conf files from the Asterisk server to Odoo.
 All existing in Odoo .conf will be overwritten.